Home > Home Organization > Home Organization Tips > The Ultimate Decluttering Guide for the New Year

 Under the Sink

-• Throw away any products or cleaning supplies that are expired or that you no longer use.
+• Safely dispose of any products or cleaning supplies that are expired or no longer used.

 • Add stackable plastic drawers, turntables, or wire baskets where you can store items.